fsmk/CS-VTU-Lab-Manual/VTU/Sem6/CG_Lab/01Sierpanski/sierpanski.md

 ### Program to recursively subdivide a tetrahedron to from 3D Sierpinski gasket.
 The number of recursive steps is to be specified by the user.

 ##Theory
-> A geometric method of creating the gasket is to start with a triangle and cut out the middle piece as shown in the generator below.
-This results in three smaller triangles to which the process is continued.
-The nine resulting smaller triangles are cut in the same way, and so on, indefinitely.
+> A geometric method of creating the gasket is to start with a vertex of the object and get all the mid points to the other verticies.
+This results in smaller strucure of the original geometric object (repete for all the verticies).
+For another itteration take the smaller object ang perform the same as above.
 The gasket is perfectly self similar, an attribute of many fractal images.
-Any triangular portion is an exact replica of the whole gasket
+Any portion is an exact replica of the phase of the gasket
 > The construction of the 3 dimensional version of the gasket follows similar rules for the 2D case except that the building blocks are square based pyramids instead of triangles.

 ## Algorithm:
-1. Start with a single triangle.
+1. Start with a tetrahedron.
-2. Inside this triangle, draw a smaller upside down triangle.
-It's corners should be exactly in the centers of the sides of the large triangle
-3. Now, draw 3 smaller triangles in each of the 3 triangles that are pointing upwards, again with the corners in the centers of the sides of the triangles that point upwards
-4. Now there are 9 triangles pointing upwards.
-In each of these 9, draw again smaller upside down triangles.
-5. In the 27 triangles pointing upwards, again draw 27 triangles pointing downwards.
-6. repeat
+2. Inside this take the edges, calculate there mid points.
+3. Now, the from each original vertex costrict a new tetrahedron consiating of vertex(original,midpoint,midpoint,midpoint)
+4. repete it recursively (till m>0)
+6. at m = 0 draw all the leaf nodes of the recursive tree

 ## Code: sierpanski.c
     #include<stdio.h>